 Recycling: During the 1991-92 academic year, recycling went from a student led initiative to collect aluminum cans to a full scale campus operation to collect not only cans, but all metal, plastic, glass and paper recyclables.
 This could not have been achieved without the efforts of the housekeeping and grounds staffs within Facilities.
 Currently, the recycling program diverts approximately 175 tons from the landfill each year.

 Maintenance: Facilities utilizes a web-based work order system which allows the Dickinson Community to quickly and easily notify us of leaks, heating problems and other maintenance issues enabling our dedicated maintenance staff to more quickly address them and thus decrease waste and increase efficiency.
-The reporting and tracking features of the system allows Facilities staff to monitor and analyze maintenance issues throughout campus and more quickly find and correct ongoing problems.
+Staff can check for new requests while on campus or be notified via text and the reporting and tracking features of the system allows Facilities staff to monitor and analyze maintenance issues throughout campus and more quickly find and correct ongoing problems.
+Additionally, in the four years since going fully electronic, we have saved over 60,000 sheets of paper.

 Housekeeping: In addition to the role Housekeeping plays in recycling, they also employ green cleaning products which are better not only for the environment, but also the health of our Housekeepers and the occupants of the buildings they service.
 Currently, Facilities purchases Green Seal Certified cleaning products for categories where such certification is available and Biorenewable products where certification is not available.
 Moving forward, Housekeeping also hopes to continue replacing paper towels with high-efficiency hand dryers in public bathrooms.
 Please click here to see our Green Cleaning Policy.

 Construction: Efficiency and sustainability play a large role in the planning and construction of new buildings and large renovations throughout campus.
-The College and Facilities Management are dedicated to obtaining LEED Certification for all new buildings and renovations moving forward.
-Currently, the Center for Sustainable Living (the Treehouse) and the Rector Science Center are certified as LEED Gold for New Construction and Althouse Hall is certified LEED Gold for Existing Buildings.
-The recent addition the Waidner Admissions House is seeking LEED Gold for New Construction.
+The College and Facilities Management are dedicated to obtaining a minimum of LEED Silver Certification for all new buildings and renovations moving forward.
+Currently, the Center for Sustainable Living (the Treehouse), the Rector Science Center, and Waidner Admissions House are certified as LEED Gold for New Construction and Althouse Hall is certified LEED Gold for Existing Buildings.